macports/macports-guide/README.md

 on the use of the port(1) tool, the Portfile format, and the project's policies.

+## Branches

+  * **master**:       Automatically published to https://guide.macports.org
+  * **release-X.Y**:  Documentation for upcoming releases, not meant to be public yet

+When a new MacPorts X.Y.0 is released, the release-X.Y branch will be merged to master to make the documentation available.

 ## Building

 To generate it you have to checkout the entire "macports-guide" repository,